Here are the Top Ten HR Practices that can help you achieve your organizational goals every year.

 1. Safe, healthy and happy workplace

 Creating a safe, healthy and happy workplace ensures that employees feel at home and stay with the organization for a very long time.
-Capture their thoughts through frequent employee surveys.
+Capture their thoughts through frequent surveys.

 2. Open book management style